Azure/iot-edge-v1/samples/simulated_device_cloud_upload/README.md

 Linux

-- In a text editor, open the file `samples/simulated_device_cloud_upload/src/simulated_device_cloud_upload_lin.json` in your local copy of the azure-iot-gateway-sdk repository.
+- In a text editor, open the file `samples/simulated_device_cloud_upload/src/simulated_device_cloud_upload_lin.json` in your local copy of the iot-edge repository.
 This file configures the modules in the sample gateway:

 >Note: You will need connection information for two devices in IoT Hub before continuing.
 Refer to the sample [walkthrough](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-linux-gateway-sdk-simulated-device) if you need help getting this information.